LudvigOlsen/groupdata2/README.md

 ##### Method: l\_sizes

 Uses a list / vector of group sizes to divide up the data.
 Excess data points are placed in an extra group.

 E.g. *n = c(11, 11)* returns group sizes: 11, 11, 35

 ##### Method: l\_starts

 Uses a list of starting positions to divide up the data.
-Starting positions are values in a vector (e.g. column in dataframe).
+Starting positions are values in a vector (e.g. column in data frame).
 Skip to a specific nth appearance of a value by using c(value, skip\_to).

 E.g. *n = c(11, 15, 27, 43)* returns group sizes: 10, 4, 12, 16, 15

-Identical to *n = list(11, 15, c(27, 1), 43)* where 1 specifies that we want the first appearance of 27 after the previous value 15.
+Identical to *n = list(11, 15, c(27, 1), 43)* where 1 specifies that we
+want the first appearance of 27 after the previous value 15.

-If passing *n = 'auto'* starting posititions are automatically found with find\_starts().
+If passing *n = “auto”* starting positions are automatically found with find\_starts().

 ### Specify step size

 ##### Method: staircase

 Uses step\_size to divide up the data.
 Group size increases with 1 step for every group, until there is no more data.

 E.g. group sizes: 5, 10, 15, 20, 7